 The Plex media server for Linux software makes the files in your linked movie, TV, and music folders accessible on other devices.
 Linux doesn’t have a dedicated Plex Media Player app, but you can view content in a web browser like you would on YouTube and Netflix.

 The Linux installation is incredibly simple.
 If you need a server, these NAS, DIY, and prebuilt options are excellent for Plex.

 Emby is similar to Plex in its functionality.
 Whereas the Plex install and configuration remains beginner-friendly, Emby is a bit more complex.
-Mostly this derives from Emby’s immense customization.
-Because it features tons of options for database and metadata management, Emby is tailored for power users.
+This is largely due to Emby’s immense customization options.
+Because it features tons of settings for database and metadata management, Emby is tailored for power users.

 Although Emby isn’t quite as established as Plex, it’s certainly a phenomenal media server software option for Linux.
 Emby hosts dedicated installers for Debian, CentOS, Dedora, OpenSUSE, Arch Linux, Docker, and Ubuntu.
 Additionally, it’s available as a manual download for a smattering of Linux operating systems.

 Best for: Power users seeking customization options.

 Plex is great, but while parts of the service are free to use, you’re not free to view the code and do with it what you wish.
 This limits what you can do with the service, and it means that you have to trust that Plex isn’t amassing data about you in the background.

 That’s a hard pill for many Linux users to swallow.
 Jellyfin is a free and open source Plex alternative for Linux and other operating systems.